Our expertise in SRHR and WASH

 These approaches, results and case studies are the result of many years’ experience of working with marginalised communities in SRHR and WASH.
 We’ll still be working hard to further improve our work in these areas as you read this.

-At Simavi, we believe that leaving no one behind means ensuring that everyone is able to fully participate in society and enjoy basic health regardless of their ethno-racial background, financial status, education level, physical or mental ability, religious and faith-based beliefs, gender, marital status, geographical location, sexual orientation, age and other socio-economic circumstances.
+Simavi’s mission is “A healthy life for all”, this means that we strive to leave no one behind: that everyone is able to fully participate in decision making processes related to them, their family and their society and enjoy basic health regardless of of their ethno-racial background, financial status, education level, physical or mental ability, religious and faith-based beliefs, gender, marital status, geographical location, sexual orientation, age and other socio-economic circumstances.

 Conventional approaches to improve access to WASH services by providing financial subsidies to construct facilities don’t always result in appropriate usage.
 User-led approaches have proven to result in better performing and more sustainable WASH behaviour and services.